Professor Andrew Dalgarno McCredie (1930-2006)

 82. Biographical information on George Coppin and notes and articles on Adelaide theatres, instrumental music, contemporary music and APRA.

-83. Photographs of artists, concerts, performances and programmes, supplied for/used in the History: most copies but include original photographs of the Adelaide Orpheus Society Jubilee concert 1938, of John Dempster (undated) and of visiting dancers and Adelaide dance teachers 1936]
+83. Photographs of artists, concerts, performances and programmes, supplied for/used in the History: most copies but include original photographs of the Adelaide Orpheus Society Jubilee concert 1938, of John Dempster (undated) and of visiting dancers and Adelaide dance teachers 1936.
+Housed in MAP CABINET

 See also folders 87-88

 84-85.
-Papers relating to the organization of the Haydn Festival and Conference, May 1982.
+Papers relating to the organisation of the Haydn Festival and Conference, May 1982.
 4 cm.

 86. Papers relating to the Musicological Society of Australia Bach Tercentenary Conference and Bach/Berg Festival, July 1985.
 3 cm.